 Liu Zhao (79 — 106), respected as Emperor He of Han, was a very controversial monarch of the Eastern Han Dynasty (25 — 220).

-He was an excellent monarch with splendid accomplishments who led his empire reached another peak, but also was the one who left a huge potential peril that caused the prosperous empire collapsed gradually in the next century.
+He was an excellent emperor with splendid accomplishments that made his empire reach another peak.
+Still, he also was the one who left a substantial potential peril that caused the prosperous empire to collapse gradually in the next century.

 A Child Emperor Under Control of His Adoptive Mother

 When Liu Zhao was little, he was adopted by a childless queen named Dou.
 Afterward, his birth mother was framed and committed suicide, and her entire clan perished.

 When he turned 9, his father passed away.
 Hence, he ascended to the throne as a child emperor, his adoptive mother Dou was respected as the empress dowager, and her clan obtained all power.

 Gradually, more people from Dou's clan were promoted to important positions, which made her clan quite powerful, especially after her brother Dou Xian defeated the Xiongnu for good.

 Brick Graving of the Eastern Han Dynasty about People Playing Board Game "Liubo" — Xuzhou Art Museum of Han Stone Gravings (Photo by Dongmaiying)

 Power and Conspiracies of the House of Dou

 Soon, the House of Dou included a powerful empress dowager, an excellent marshal in charge of the army, some royal princesses, and many noble lords.